quepas/ReadingPublications/README.md

 A good example of the use of synchronous measurements of many components is an analysis of an application executed on a cluster consisting of 65-nodes.
-The standard PAPI capabilities allow measuring the number of floating-point operations computed on each node, whereas the networking component monitors the data transfer between nodes, and finally, the thermal component measures temperature of CPU on each node.
+The standard PAPI capabilities allow measuring the number of floating-point operations computed on each node, whereas the networking component monitors the data transfer between nodes, and finally, the thermal component measures the temperature of CPU on each node.

 ## Compile-Time Based Performance Prediction (2000)